Life is either a daring adventure or nothing.

 The question has to be, “what can I/we do about it?”
 This is where we must start.

-The Center for Regenerative Community Solutions is committed to creating and discovering real solutions to the problems of carbon pollution and climate change, of war and conflict, and of oppressive inequality and unfreedom.
+The Center for Regenerative Community Solutions (now, more aptly and more suggestively, Possible Planet) is committed to creating and discovering real solutions to the problems of carbon pollution and climate change, of war and conflict, and of oppressive inequality and unfreedom.
 Our principal initiative is the expansion of available financing for the energy and resiliency improvements we need to make to our built environment, through the development of the New Jersey PACE program.
 But this is only one step toward a larger goal: creating an economy, and a society, that is capable of sustaining life because it meets the needs of people.

 There are a number of related initiatives that can be seen as leading up to this challenge.
 Recognizing the need for more than just “appropriate technology,” we created a site for recognizing and documenting “appropriate solutions.”
 Trying to discern the economics of a world that works led us to study the role of alternative currencies and to create Altonomy.com, and the Altonomy Prize — a Nobel-equivalent award for the best ideas for a sustainable economy, to be paid in an alternative currency.